snowdj/geocompr/14-eco.md

 The answer is simple, none at all.
 Remember, the tuning was done to retrieve a bias-reduced performance estimate, not to do the best possible spatial prediction.
 For the latter, one estimates the best hyperparameter combination from the complete dataset.
-This means, the inner hyperparameter tuning level is no longer needed which makes perfectly sense since we are applying our model to new data (unvisited field observations) for which the true outcomes are unavailable, hence testing is impossible in any case.
+This means, the inner hyperparameter tuning level is no longer needed which makes perfect sense since we are applying our model to new data (unvisited field observations) for which the true outcomes are unavailable, hence testing is impossible in any case.
 Therefore, we tune the hyperparameters for a good spatial prediction on the complete dataset via a 5-fold spatial CV with one repetition.
 <!-- If we used more than one repetition (say 2) we would retrieve multiple optimal tuned hyperparameter combinations (say 2) -->